-Column Name Value
+Column Name Value dob 01/01/1980

-dob 01/01/1980

-date_of_survey 12/08/2015

 Minimum - Fixed or Current date; This puts a lower bound constraint for the minimum date value that can be entered on a column defined with a date data type.

 Maximum - Fixed or Current date; This puts an upper bound constraint for the maximum date value that can be entered on a column defined with this data type.